michal-orsel/playwright-cucumber-report-portal/README.md

     └── package.json

 ### Examples
-There were implemented example tests to demonstrate functionality.
-Some scenarios fails.
-By default screenshots, video and Trace file are attached to Report Portal only when scenario fails (could be changed in configs).
+Example tests are implemented to demonstrate functionality.
+Some scenarios fail.
+By default, screenshots, video, and trace files are attached to Report Portal only when a scenario fails (this can be changed in the configs).

 Log statements are shown in `features/step_definitions/steps/browser_steps.ts`

 ### Without Report Portal
 Do you like this solution but Report Portal is not your cup of tea?
-Feel free deactivate it by removing formatter in `config/cucumber.js`.
-Remove files `reportportal_formatter.js`, `reportportal_formatter_rerun.js` and `config/reportportal_config.json`.
-And uninstall package `@reportportal/agent-js-cucumber`.
+Feel free to deactivate it by removing the formatter in `config/cucumber.js`.
+Remove the files `reportportal_formatter.js`, `reportportal_formatter_rerun.js`, and `config/reportportal_config.json`.
+Then uninstall the package `@reportportal/agent-js-cucumber`.

 # Update packages
-Follow commands upgrade packages:
+The following commands upgrade packages:

   npx npm-check-updates
   npm outdated
   npx ncu --upgrade
   npm install

-If you see "NCU Real Time Weather is Running." then run following command and try upgrade again:
+If you see "NCU Real Time Weather is Running.", then run the following command and try upgrading again:

   npm install -g npm-check-updates